richiehodel/Botany2022_DLworkshop/2_jupyter_on_colab/README.md

 * What is Python?
 * What is Jupyter?
-    * And then what is Colab
+    * And what is Colab

 ## Python Intro